G7Nation/de-pretensioner/README.md

 # depretentioner
-Firefox browser extension that replaces occurances of pretentious words with their normal-person version when viewing webpages:
+Firefox browser extension that replaces occurances of pretentious words with their normal-person equivalent when viewing webpages:
 ```
 whilst  -> while
 amongst -> among